Coronel-Marc/Dino-Game/README.md

 # Dino-Game
- jogo do dinoussaro do google sem internet
+ jogo do dinossauro do google sem internet